AmirFARES/Store-Sales-Forecasting/README.md

 ## Model Architecture 🏗️

-Our model architecture consists of a combination of XGBoost and deep learning models.
-We also implemented techniques like early stopping and learning rate decay to improve model performance.
+Our model architecture is a fusion of two powerful techniques: XGBoost and deep learning models.
+Specifically, we employ the XGBoost model, a robust gradient-boosting algorithm, to capture essential patterns in the data efficiently.
+Additionally, we incorporate deep learning models to leverage their capacity to capture intricate temporal dependencies.

+To ensure the best model performance, we implement techniques like early stopping, which helps prevent overfitting by monitoring model performance during training.
+Furthermore, we utilize learning rate decay, which adjusts the learning rate over time to fine-tune model convergence and accuracy.

+This combination of XGBoost and deep learning, along with strategic optimizations, empowers our model to provide accurate sales forecasts for the project.

 ## Training and Evaluation 📈